yodaos-project/ShadowNode/docs/api/Process.md

 ### Signal Events

-Signal events will be emitted when the Node.js process receives a signal.
+Signal events will be emitted when the ShadowNode process receives a signal.
 Please refer to [signal(7)](http://man7.org/linux/man-pages/man7/signal.7.html) for a listing of standard POSIX signal names such as `'SIGINT'`, `'SIGHUP'`, etc.

 The signal handler will receive the signal's name (`'SIGINT'`, `'SIGTERM'`, etc.) as the first argument.